-Additionally, Regis will provide one full-tuition scholarship to a BPS employee accepted in the university’s new Master’s of Education in Student Support program beginning this fall.
+Additionally, Regis will provide one full-tuition scholarship to a BPS employee accepted in the university’s new Master’s of Education in Student Success program beginning this fall.
 The university will also award two four-year, full-tuition Regis Diverse Educators scholarships to qualified BPS students who are entering the undergraduate education program as part of the partnership.

 Candidates for the Regis Diverse Educators scholarships will be drawn from this year’s cohort of students in the BPS High School to Teacher (HSTT) program.
 A district-wide initiative of the BPS Office of Human Capital’s Recruitment, Cultivation and Diversity Department, HSTT recruits and develops culturally, linguistically and racially diverse high school students who are interested in a career in teaching.
 Built with students in mind, HSTT has a student support model that follows aspiring educators from freshman year of high school through post-college graduation.
 In addition to receiving academic support, exposure to the teaching profession, basic classroom management, lesson planning techniques and obtaining college admission guidance, HSTT Scholars benefit from an inclusive cohort model that embraces diversity.
 In the last two years, HSTT has served 58 students in 16 BPS high schools with 94% overall identifying as students of color.